milos85vasic/Sharrow/README.md

    - Add new profiles for each service you want to use
    - Select the appropriate service type (MeTube, YT-DLP, Torrent Client, jDownloader)
    - For Torrent Clients, specify which client you're using
+   - If your service requires authentication, enter your username and password (optional)
    - Set one profile as default for quick sharing
 3. Test your connections to ensure services are reachable
 4. (Optional) Customize the app theme in Settings > Theme